redhat-developer/gitops-operator/README.md

 ## Making the operator available on the in-cluster OperatorHub

-1. Add the following resource to your cluster
+1. Add the following resource to your cluster:

 ```
 apiVersion: operators.coreos.com/v1alpha1